ArtemZhyto/gsoc2026/README.md

 7. Future contributions (How do you plan to contribute to Neutralinojs in the future?)

 ## GSoC 2026 project ideas

-**⚠️ Important notice:** This list is still a draft and is frequently being updated by Neutralinojs maintainers.

 We have listed some crucial tasks below for you.
 But, feel free to discuss your own ideas with us via [Discord](https://discord.gg/cybpp4guTJ) or email (`neutralinojs[AT]gmail.com`) or create a GitHub discussion thread.
 You can contribute Neutralinojs framework, CLI, client library, and templates.